By Pradeep Pandey · Co-Founder · 21 min read · Updated

 - Callout replacement list is ranked by overtime risk and filtered by credentials before it reaches the manager

-- Texas overtime compliance (FLSA 8-and-80 rule) and CMS CAH requirements are defaults, not configuration options
+- Texas overtime compliance (FLSA overtime thresholds) and CMS CAH requirements are defaults, not configuration options

 - Service maintains scheduling rules as staff and policies change; no manager-side configuration burden